 For a deeper comparison frame across the broader category, our best massage franchises round-up ranks 6 brands by capital intensity, membership economics, and 2026 operating risk.

-If you’re seriously evaluating Massage Envy against 2 other wellness brands, the $99 3-Pack Comparison gives you full 12-section reports on all three for $33 per brand — the cheapest credible way to evaluate finalist brands in this category.
+If you’re seriously evaluating Massage Envy against 2 other wellness brands, the $99 3-Pack Comparison gives you full 12-section reports on all three for $33 per brand — equal-depth workups on each, so the wellness brand you pick wins on the numbers, not the pitch.